SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

-# Exercise 3.2 - Copy an existing IFlow to receive a Sales Order creation event, transform into embeddings, and persist to HANA Vector DB
+# Exercise 3.2 - Copy an existing Integration Flow to receive a Sales Order creation event, transform into embeddings, and persist to HANA Vector DB
 Make sure you come to this exercise after completing [Exercise 3](./README.md).

-In this exercise, instead of building an IFlow from scratch, we will copy a completed IFlow from the source package and configure the parameters that have been externalized for the participants.
+In this exercise, instead of building an integration flow from scratch, we will copy a completed integration flow from the source package and configure the parameters that have been externalized for the participants.

 > [!IMPORTANT]
 > Note that we will be accessing the main solution package in this exercise.
 Please don't change anything in the solution package in any way.

-## Step 1 - Copy the IFlow from the source Package
+## Step 1 - Copy the Integration Flow from the source Package

 1. Navigate to the 'Integration and APIs' section from the 'Design' tab of your Integration Suite tenant.